(1) B2B Wave Ltd, a company incorporated in UK (registration number 10023457) (the “Provider”)

 6. Trial period

-The first 15 days of the Term shall be a trial period, during which all of the provisions of this Agreement shall apply, save as follows:
+The first 15 days of the Term shall be a trial period, during which all provisions of this Agreement shall apply, save as follows:

 7.1 The Provider will issue invoices for the Charges to the Customer in accordance with the provisions of Schedule 3.